Air Guinee Express

 Compagnie Nationale Air Guinée, in its latter years known as Air Guinee Express, was an airline based in Conakry, Guinea.
 Its main base was Conakry International Airport.

-Air Guinée was the national airline of Guinea; it had its head office in Kaloum, Conakry.
+Air Guinée was the first national airline of Guinea; it had its head office in Kaloum, Conakry.
 Founded in 1960, the company was privatised in 1992, and was eventually dissolved in 2002; remaining portions of the business continued as Air Guinee Express, which operated domestic services.